DigitalExpart/PAKtIQ/LIVE_BACKEND_COMPLETE.md

 ## 🎯 **What You Can Do Now**

 ### User Features:
-- ✅ Create pakts that persist in database
+- ✅ Create Resolves that persist in database
 - ✅ Set daily, weekly, or custom reminders
 - ✅ Receive push notifications on phone
 - ✅ Get celebrations for completions